Kava-Labs/switch/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/kava_labs.svg?label=Follow&style=social)](https://twitter.com/kava_labs)
 </div>

+Switch is the fastest, most secure way to swap cryptocurrencies.
+It uses the power of streaming payments and payment channels to get lightning fast swaps, secure self-custody, and interoperability across all blockchains.

-In Switch, you can create and load funds onto "cards" to swap between assets.
-Only you have access to these funds.
-Thanks to streaming micropayments, even while trading, you retain full asset custody!
+Load funds onto "cards", easily swap between them, and unload when you're done.
+Only you have access to these funds and, thanks to streaming micropayments, even while trading you retain full asset custody!

 # Get Started